balima78/these-R-nice/README.md

 - [gridExtra](https://www.r-bloggers.com/2011/04/extra-extra-get-your-gridextra/) - Arranging multiple plots on a page.[Basic examples](https://cran.r-project.org/web/packages/egg/vignettes/Ecosystem.html) and [more](https://www.r-graph-gallery.com/261-multiple-graphs-on-same-page.html).

-- [{ggiraph} makes ‘ggplot’ graphics interactive.](https://github.com/davidgohel/ggiraph) - {ggiraph} is a tool that allows you to create dynamic ggplot graphs.
+- [ggiraph](https://github.com/davidgohel/ggiraph) - {ggiraph} makes ‘ggplot’ graphics interactive.
+It is a tool that allows you to create dynamic ggplot graphs.
 This allows you to add tooltips, hover effects and JavaScript actions to the graphics.
 The package also allows the selection of graphical elements when used in shiny applications.

 #### Mapas :world_map:

 - [ggmap](https://github.com/dkahle/ggmap) - {ggmap} is an R package that makes it easy to retrieve raster map tiles from popular online mapping services like Google Maps and Stamen Maps and plot them using the {ggplot2} framework.
-- [Simple Features for R](https://github.com/r-spatial/sf) - A package that provides simple features access for R.
+- [sf](https://github.com/r-spatial/sf) - A package that provides simple features access for R.

 #### Redes :goal_net: